Water Water Everywhere , Yeah No Drop to Drink

-The situation of water scarcity is a real problem--one that Jordan has been dealing with and fighting for with its neighbors for a long time.
+The situation of water scarcity is a real problem--one that Jordan has been dealing with for a long time.
 The river Jordan runs through Jordan but also is the separating border between Jordan and Israel/Palestine and the river Yarmouk serves as its borders with Syria (the Yarmouk is a tributary of the Jordan River).
 Lake Tiberias (aka the Sea of Galilee) also lies between Israel, Jordan, and Syria near the Golan Heights.
 Because of this, disputes over ownership etc. are common, and many treaties have been attempted in the past to avoid conflict over water ownership/consumption rights between these three countries as well as with Lebanon.
-I had honestly never realized before how big a role water plays in the Arab-Israeli conflict.
-It's actually a pretty big part of it!
-I got to learn so much about this last semester with a course that I took called Environment and Politics of Water within the Middle East.
-It was very informative and eye-opening, and also a good median to learn about water-saving practices, and their extreme importance.
-My professor was very nice and wanted to make sure that we learned the most we could while we were in the region.

 The UN has declared Jordan as one of the water-poorest countries, and so with this has thankfully come water subsidies.
 But there still is a lack of information spread about the importance of water and water consumption practices, so kidney disease, dehydration, and other water-related diseases are a problem here.
 Something that my Water Politics teacher was adamant on pointing out, was the fact that being such a water-poor country, a giant problem Jordan is facing is that many farmers are producing agriculture beyond the country's water capacity.
 Farmers here grow water-rich vegetables and fruits like tomatoes, bananas, mangos, peppers etc. that take way more water than other viable agricultural products.
-He would also then point out the fact that these water-rich plants would be sold to countries like Saudi Arabia at subsidized costs- basically meaning that they are exporting water, which they don't have enough of in the first place!
+He would also then point out the fact that these water-rich plants would be sold to countries like Saudi Arabia at subsidized costs- basically meaning that water is being exported, which there is not enough of in the first place.